OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/Full_Nodes.md

 ---
 As the name suggests, full nodes in Arbitrum play the same role that full nodes play in Ethereum: they know the state of the chain and they provide an API that others can use to interact with the chain.

-Arbitrum full nodes operate “above the line”, meaning that they don’t worry about the rollup protocol but simply treat their Arbitrum chain as a machine consuming inputs to produce outputs.
+Arbitrum full nodes operate ["above the line"](Above_or_Below_the_Line.md.md), meaning that they don’t worry about the rollup protocol but simply treat their Arbitrum chain as a machine consuming inputs to produce outputs.
 A full node has a built-in AVM emulator that allows it to do this.

 ## Batching transactions: full node as an aggregator

 One important role of a full node is serving as an aggregator, which means that the full node receives a set of signed transactions from users and assembles them into a batch which it submits to the chain’s inbox as a single unit.
 Submitting transactions in batches is more efficient than one-by-one submission, because each submission is an L1 transaction to the EthBridge, and Ethereum imposes a base cost of 21,000 L1 gas per transaction.
 Submitting a batch allows that fixed cost (and some other fixed costs) to be amortized across a larger group of user transactions.
+That said, submitting a batch is permissionless, so any user can, say, submit a single transaction "batch" if the need arises; Arbitrum thereby inherits the same censorship resistance as the Ethereum.

 ## Compressing transactions